saqlain-khan98/Charm-Hadrons-Pie-Plots/README.md

 # Charm-Hadrons-Pie-Plots

 This Python script visualizes the quark composition and lifetimes of charm hadrons using pie charts.
+The area of the pie chart is proportional to the lifetime of the hadron.

 ![Pie Charts](./charm_hadrons.png)